-- 1. General.
-During such time at the long-term care facility that the pharmacist is not available, arrangements shall be made in advance by the consulting and provider pharmacist for provision of drugs to the staff of the institutional facility by use of an emergency medication kit located at the facility. - 2.
-Emergency medication kit. - Emergency medications defined.
-Emergency medications are those medications which may be required to meet the immediate therapeutic needs of patients and which are not available from any other authorized source in sufficient time to prevent risk of harm to patients because of delay resulting from obtaining such medications from such other source. - Supply pharmacist.
+- a.
+Emergency medications defined.
+Emergency medications are those medications which may be required to meet the immediate therapeutic needs of patients and which are not available from any other authorized source in sufficient time to prevent risk of harm to patients because of delay resulting from obtaining such medications from such other source. - b.
+Supply pharmacist.
 All emergency medications shall be provided by a provider pharmacist. - c.
 Medications included.
 The consulting pharmacist and the physicians representing the facility shall jointly determine and prepare a list of medications, by identity and quantity, to be included in such emergency supply.
 Such list of medications shall be reviewed quarterly by the pharmaceutical services committee.
 Only prepackaged drugs shall be available therein, in amounts sufficient for immediate therapeutic requirements. - d.
 Storage.
 The emergency medication kit shall be stored in areas suitable to prevent unauthorized access and to ensure a proper environment for preservation of the medications within them, as required in official compendia. - e.
 Labeling Exterior.
 The exterior of an emergency kit shall be labeled to clearly and unmistakably indicate that it is an emergency drug kit and it is for use in emergencies only; such label shall also contain a listing of the name, strength, and quantity of the drugs contained therein and an expiration date. - f.
 Labeling Interior.
 All drugs contained in the emergency medication kit shall be labeled in accordance with subsection 7 of North Dakota Century Code section 43-15-01. - g.
 Removal of medication.
 Medications shall be removed from the emergency medication kit only pursuant to a valid prescriber order and by authorized personnel, or by the provider pharmacist. - h.
 Notifications.
-Whenever an emergency medication kit is opened or has expired, the provider pharmacist shall be notified and the pharmacist shall replace the medication within a reasonable time so as to prevent risk of harm to the patients.
+Whenever an emergency medication kit is opened or has expired, the provider pharmacist shall be notified and the pharmacist shall replace the medication within a reasonable time so as to prevent risk of harm to the patients. - i.

-- i.
 Expiration date.
 The expiration date of an emergency kit shall be the earliest expiration date on any drug supplied in the kit.
 Upon the occurrence of the expiration date, the provider pharmacist shall open the kit and replace expired drugs. - j.
 Procedures.
 The consulting pharmacist shall, in communication with the appropriate committee, develop and implement written policies and procedures to ensure compliance.